sealingtech/troxileia/README.md

 Python 3.0+ (If ran locally)

-Python Kubernetes libarary (If ran locally)
+Python Kubernetes library (If ran locally)

 How to Use
 ==========